sglanvil/CCRdiags/README.md

 # CCRdiags

 Creating the CCR diagnostics package with python only.
+JK.
+It has NCO too.